Are you a widow or widower? I’d love to help you.

 I ended up separating from the Air Force in early 2018 and embarked on an 8 month sabbatical.
 Sarah and I long considered taking a few months off after active duty so we could travel some more, visit friends and family across the US, and take advantage of a mid-career transition to do something that otherwise isn’t possible with normal vacation time off.
 We had been saving up for this opportunity for several years and I ultimately ended up buying a truck and RV trailer so I could maximize my travel flexibility.
 Over the course my sabbatical, I visited 38 states, drove more than 27K miles, saw 14 National Parks, visited dozens of friends and family, and made incredible memories!

 The time off gave me opportunities to heal, rest, think deeply, journal and write, and lay the groundwork for launching Wise Stewardship.
 However, there was something even more amazing and unexpected that happened in the midst of my sabbatical.
 I ended up meeting someone and falling in love!

 In a beautiful story that I could never have imagined on my own, God brought Anna into my life.
 Over the course of my sabbatical travels, we began a relationship that quickly became apparent to us and everyone that knew and loved us, that this was something very special.

 I ended up moving to the Boston area to join Anna after we got married capping off a whirlwind of a year!
-It’s been an amazing journey to this place and I’m so excited about this next chapter!
+It’s been an amazing journey to this place and I’m so grateful for this next chapter!
 Anna is the gift that I thought I would never have.
 She has demonstrated to me that love and a different future was possible.